-The Occupational Therapy Licensure Compact (OT Compact) is an interstate compact, or a formal agreement among states, to facilitate interstate practice of occupational therapy.
+The Occupational Therapy Licensure Compact (OT Compact) is an interstate compact, or formal agreement among states, that facilitates interstate practice of occupational therapy.

 Under the OT Compact, Occupational Therapists (OTs) and Occupational Therapy Assistants (OTAs) who are licensed in good standing in a Compact member state may practice in other Compact member states via a “compact privilege,” which is equivalent to a license.

 The OT Compact establishes a licensure data system allowing for instantaneous verification of licensure information.
 The Compact also establishes an interstate commission, composed of member state officials, to carry out the Compact’s purposes.

 The OT Compact Commission (OTCC) will convene in August to begin the process of establishing rules and implementing the data system in order to begin issuing compact privileges.
 See this page for more information on the OTCC.
 See this page for information on upcoming meetings, including the inaugural meeting of the OTCC.
 Click here to join the mailing list.